kottans/frontend/faq.md

 - Q: Whatcourses do you have?
   + A: We have two main courses:
     1. Offline course, which was started 26.01.2019.
-This is a course is for students who have finished online part of self-education.
 Right now enrollment for this course is closed.
     2. [Peer-to-peer course](https://github.com/kottans/frontend/issues/227) - this course is oriented mostly to self-education and for those, who haven't finished the online part in time.
 Everyone can become part of this course.
 All you need is just follow instructions in tasks.
 - Q: When the courses is going to start?
 Any schedule?
   + A: Offline course started 26.01.2019.
 P2P course started 27.01.2019.